MaoYizhe/learnGit/readme.txt

 Git is a distrubted version control system.
-Git is a free software.
+Git is a free software deved by linuss.